 Professor John Wiggers's projects

-Engaging maternity services to address smoking, alcohol consumption and weight gain in pregnancyProject Status: current
+Engaging maternity services to address smoking, alcohol consumption and weight gain in pregnancyProject Status: completed

 Implementation and scale upProject Status: completed

 Addressing chronic disease risk factors in people with mental illnessProject Status: completed

 A sense of scale: Exploring ways to implement effective preventionProject Status: completed